Born-Digital-US/wodby/README.md

 * `cp -Rv composer/* codebase/`
   * _this will be the composer.json & .lock files_

+* `cp scripts/install-drupal-modules.sh codebase/`
+  * _to be used later to install Drupal Solr search modules_

 * Add this to `/etc/hosts`
   * `127.0.0.1 drupal.docker.localhost portainer.drupal.docker.localhost`